tjstienstra/symmeplot/README.md

 [![PyPI](https://img.shields.io/pypi/v/symmeplot.svg)](https://pypi.org/project/symmeplot/)
 [![Tests](https://github.com/TJStienstra/symmeplot/workflows/Tests/badge.svg)](https://github.com/TJStienstra/symmeplot/actions?workflow=Tests)

-SymMePlot is a visualization tool specifically designed for mechanical systems that are created using the mechanics module in [SymPy], `sympy.physics.mechanics`.
+SymMePlot is a visualization tool designed for mechanical systems created using the mechanics module in [SymPy], `sympy.physics.mechanics`.

-The `sympy.physics.mechanics` module allows users to define mechanical systems in a symbolic manner to derive their analytic equations of motion.
+The `sympy.physics.mechanics` module allows users to define mechanical systems symbolically to derive their analytic equations of motion.
 During this process, users can construct various objects such as reference frames, points, bodies, and more.

 SymMePlot enhances this process by providing a way to visualize these constructed